Airmen use innovation to help during COVID-19

-U.S. Air Force 1st Fighter Wing Airmen use the 1st FW innovation lab to create masks and help wing personnel continue the mission during the COVID-19 pandemic.
+Two U.S. Air Force 1st Fighter Wing Airmen use the 1st FW innovation lab to help wing personnel continue the mission during the COVID-19 pandemic.

+The lab provides resources to research and create masks that could then be distributed to personnel to help fight the spread of the virus.

+“At first, I was only working on the filter case study,” said Staff Sgt.
+Andrew Schaeffer, 1st Maintenance Squadron F-22 Raptor egress craftsman.
+“I met up with another NCO who was working on a mask and said let's combine our ideas and make something super-efficient. “

 |Date Taken: